CMU-313/nodebb-f24-team-sweepers/UserGuide.md

 #### Use Case:
 This feature is beneficial for keeping critical topics visible for easy access during discussions or for new members joining the conversation.
 Only admin users can pin and unpin topics, ensuring that the list remains organized and relevant for all users.

+#### Manual User Testing:
+To manually test the Pin Topics feature:

+1. Log in as an admin user.
+2. Navigate to a topic in any category.
+3. Pin the topic using the steps above and ensure it moves to the top.
+4. Log out, then log back in to confirm the topic remains pinned.
+5. Unpin the topic and verify it returns to its original position.

+Ensure that only admins can see the pin/unpin button by logging in with a non-admin account and verifying that the buttons are not visible.

 #### Automated Tests
-Test Scenario: Pinned topics remain at the top of the list after applying filters to a page (SPRINT 1 IMPLEMENTATION/TESTING ATTEMPT)
+Test Scenario 1: Pinned topics remain at the top of the list after applying filters to a page (SPRINT 1 IMPLEMENTATION/TESTING ATTEMPT)
 - Test Steps:
     1. Pin a topic to the top of the list.
     2. Apply a filter to the page.